go-gitea/gitea/docs/content/doc/advanced/signing.en-us.md

 Please note: by adjusting git's `config` file within Gitea's repositories, `SIGNING_KEY=default` could be used to provide different signing keys on a per-repository basis.
-However, this is cleary not an ideal UI and therefore subject to change.
+However, this is clearly not an ideal UI and therefore subject to change.

 ### `INITIAL_COMMIT`